chromium/chromium/content/test/data/gpu/vc/README.md

 ### webgpu_videos_mxn.html
   PLEASE RUN http-server TO SERVE THIS DEMO, OTHERWISE THIS DEMO WILL NOT START.
-Chromium command line switch to enable WEBGPU:
-  "--enable-unsafe-webgpu --enable-experimental-web-platform-features"
-The image of each video frame is uploaded and rendered by WebGPU.
+Chromium command line switch to enable WEBGPU: `--enable-unsafe-webgpu` The image of each video frame is uploaded and rendered by WebGPU.
 The UI is also rendered by WebGPU.
-The demo uses the experimental Import Texture API to copy the video textures into GPU.
+The demo uses importExternalTexture API to copy the video textures into GPU.
 The copy method can be changed to createImageBitmap() then device.queue.copyImageBitmapToTexture() with a flag.

 ## Usage